p2xai/gronka/wiki/Home.md

 - video formats: mp4, mov, webm, avi, mkv
 - image formats: png, jpg, jpeg, webp, gif

-yes, it can convert gifs to gifs. don't ask why, just embrace it.
+gifs can also be converted to gifs with different quality settings or optimizations.

 ## getting started